shooter64738/Talos-CNC/README.md

 This is a HUGE project, capable of running on a Windows platform, or a mCU.
 I am no longer going to keep all the projects up to date for the various platforms it runs on.
 The only 2 platforms I will be focusing on for the near future, and possibly forever are WIN32 and STM32.

 There seems to be confusion as to what this project is.
 It is NOT a copy of GRBL, Smoothie, TinyG, etc. I have used elements and features of some of those projects, but this is not a port of one of those projects to a different processor.
-What is, is a a completley new motion processor system.
+What is, is a completley new motion processor system.

 Please see the wiki page for details on features/functions